-C. PPE
+C. Personal Protective Equipment

-- 1. If engineering or administrative controls cannot be implemented to limit harmful exposure to airborne contaminants, MSHA (Mine Safety and Health Administration) or NIOSH-approved respirators shall be provided by contractor for their workers and any of their subcontractor's. - 2.
-The respirator shall be applicable and suitable for the purpose intended. - 3.
-Contractor shall be responsible for the establishment and maintenance of the respirator protective program in accordance with OSHA and the requirements listed below: - a) Respirators shall be selected on the basis of hazards to which the worker is exposed. - b) The user shall be instructed and trained in the proper use, maintenance and fit of respirators and their limitations. - c) Where practical, the respirators should be assigned to individual workers. - d) Respirators shall be cleaned, disinfected and filters replaced as per manufacturer's recommendations. - e) Employees should not be assigned to a task requiring use of respirators, unless it has been determined that they are physically able to perform the work and use the equipment.
-Contractor's physician shall determine what health and physical conditions are pertinent on an annual basis. - 4.
-Contractor is responsible for providing and requiring employees to wear appropriate personal protective equipment for all operations where there is an exposure to hazardous conditions, where there is the need for using such equipment to reduce the hazards to employees, where required by the specifications or SDS, or where required by plant operating procedures.
-It is the contractor's responsibility to ensure their employees and subcontractor's employees conform to the OSHA regulations regarding PPE.
-The most stringent requirements shall take precedence and shall include, but not be limited to: - a) Hard hats (metal hard hats shall not be worn), industrial safety glasses with side shields, full-length trousers, and leather shoes are required equipment and must be worn at all times when on the worksite.
-Hard hats and safety glasses shall be worn with welding
+- 1. If engineering or administrative controls cannot be implemented to limit harmful exposure to airborne contaminants, MSHA or NIOSH-approved respirators shall be provided by Contractor for their workers and any of their Subcontractor's. - 2.
+The respirator shall be applicable and suitable for the purpose intended. - Contractor shall be responsible for the establishment and maintenance of the respirator protective program in accordance with OSHA and the requirements listed below: - a.
+Respirators shall be selected on the basis of hazards to which the worker is exposed. - b.
+The user shall be instructed and trained in the proper use, maintenance and fit of respirators and their limitations. - c.
+Where practical, the respirators should be assigned to individual workers. - d.
+Respirators shall be cleaned, disinfected and filters replaced as per manufacturer's recommendations. - e.
+Employees should not be assigned to a task requiring use of respirators, unless it has been determined that they are physically able to perform the work and use the equipment.
+Contractor's physician shall determine what health and physical conditions are pertinent on an annual basis.

-- helmets and face shields.
+- 4. Contractor is responsible for providing and requiring employees to wear appropriate personal protective equipment for all operations where there is an exposure to hazardous conditions, where there is the need for using such equipment to reduce the hazards to employees, where required by the specifications or MSDS, or where required by plant operating procedures.
+It is the Contractor's responsibility to ensure their employees and Subcontractor's employees conform to the OSHA regulations regarding personal protective equipment.
+The most stringent requirements shall take precedence and shall include, but not be limited to: - a.
+Hard hats (metal hard hats shall not be worn), industrial safety glasses with side shields, full-length trousers, and leather shoes are required equipment and must be worn at all times when on the worksite.
+Hard hats and safety glasses shall be worn with welding helmets and face shields.
 Flexible slip-on side shields are not acceptable.
-Additional equipment such as hearing protection, safety goggles, face shields, personal fall protection equipment, gloves, safety nets, respirators and similar safety items may be required depending on the nature of the work area and the work involved. - b) When the possibility of loose particles or flying projectiles exists, the proper safety wearing apparel and safety protection devices shall be worn.
-A full face shield may be required at the discretion of the Contract Coordinator. - c) Safety-toe footwear (ASTM F2413) shall be worn when there is potential for injury or within Buyer designated areas. - 5.
+Additional equipment such as ear plugs, goggles, safety belts, gloves, safety nets, respirators and similar safety items may be required depending on the nature of the work area and the work involved. - b.
+When the possibility of loose particles or flying projectiles exists, the proper safety wearing apparel and safety protection devices shall be worn.
+A full face shield may be required at the discretion of the Contract Coordinator. - c.
+Safety-toe footwear (ANSI Z41.1) shall be worn when there is potential for injury or within Buyer designated areas. - 5.
 Contractor shall have extra safety glasses and hard hats available on worksite.
-Safety glass cleaner shall also be made readily available to all contractors' employees on worksite.
+Safety glass cleaner shall also be made readily available to all Contractors' employees on worksite.

-D. Material Handling, Storage, and Disposal
+D. Material Handling, Storage & Disposal